 How much storage do you have?

 The first thing you’ll need to know about Google Photos going forward is how much storage you have.
 By default, every Google account comes with 15GB of free storage.
 This storage is spread out between Photos, Gmail, Drive, and all other Google products.
-Now, that might sound limiting if you’ve been using Photos for years, but the good thing here is that this number resets on June 1st, 2021.
+Now, that might sound limiting if you’ve been using Photos for years, but the good thing here is that this number resets when unlimited storage ends for your account.

-Any pictures uploaded before that date are totally immune to the new limits.
+Any pictures uploaded before that date (June 1st, for most people) are totally immune to the new limits.
 Those photos will never count towards your storage limit.

 If 15GB isn’t enough, and it might not be, Google One plans offer the additional storage you need.
 There are several tiers.
 For $1.99, 100GB of storage are made available to your account.
 For $2.99, 200GB.
 From there the cost and storage allotments go up considerably. $9.99/month delivers 2TB of storage, $49.99 nets 10TB, $99.99 for 20TB, and $149.99 for 30TB.
 All plans offer prepay options where you pay for an entire year at once for at 16% or more discount.
 This storage can be shared across family Google accounts and net additional benefits such as faster support, a VPN for your phone, and cashback at the Google Store.